microsoft/MLOpsPython/docs/getting_started.md

 **Note:** If the model evaluation determines that the new model does not perform better than the previous one then the new model will not be registered and the pipeline will be cancelled.

 * The third stage of the pipeline, **Deploy to ACI**, deploys the model to the QA environment in [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
 It then runs a *smoke test* to validate the deployment, i.e. sends a sample query to the scoring web service and verifies that it returns a response in the expected format.

+The pipeline uses a Docker container on the Azure Pipelines agents to accomplish the pipeline steps.
+The image of the container ***mcr.microsoft.com/mlops/python:latest*** is built with this [Dockerfile](./environment_setup/Dockerfile) and it has all necessary dependencies installed for the purposes of this repository.
+This image serves as an example of using a custom Docker image that provides a pre-baked environment.
+This environment is guaranteed to be the same on any building agent, VM or local machine.
+In your project you will want to build your own Docker image that only contains the dependencies and tools required for your case.
+This image will be more likely smaller and therefore faster, and it will be totally maintained by your team.

 Wait until the pipeline finishes and verify that there is a new model in the **ML Workspace**: